What are the different types of black tea?

 Black tea is one of the most popular beverages in the world.
 It is a type of tea that has been oxidized and then dried, resulting in a dark brown or black-colored tea.
 Black tea has its origins in China, with the first black teas being produced around 1000 AD.
 Since then, it has become an integral part of many cultures around the world, including India, Japan, Sri Lanka, and many others.

-See also How does Matcha tea compare to regular green tea?
+See also How to make ginger tea?

 The process for making black tea involves plucking leaves from the Camellia sinensis plant and allowing them to wilt and oxidize.
 This oxidation process changes the structure of the leaves and gives them their distinctive flavor and color.
 After oxidation, the leaves are dried to stop any further oxidation from occurring.
 This is what gives black tea its characteristic flavor profile that people recognize around the world.